Financial assistance program to promote access to justice

 Projects are analyzed on the basis of the following criteria:

-- the scope of the project is assessed based on its positive impacts on the target issue, its contribution to the community or territory concerned, its short and medium term benefits, its viability and its potential for transfer to other communities (18 %).
+- Impact on the community and effectiveness over time, assessed in terms of the project’s positive impacts on the target issue, its contribution to the community, its benefits over the short and medium term and its potential for transfer to other communities (15%);

 A body must sign a financial assistance agreement with the Minister of Justice when financial assistance is granted.